Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 A **Java class** is the fundamental building block of a Java program.
+A class represents a type in Java.
+This type can be user-defined (created by the programmer) or predefined (coming from the Java standard library or external libraries).
-It represents a user-defined **type** which, as defined in programming language theory (see: [Syntax Building Blocks](syntax-building-blocks.md)), specifies the kind of data and the operations (methods) that this new type supports.<br>
+As described in programming language theory [see: Syntax Building Blocks](syntax-building-blocks.md), a type specifies the kind of data and the operations (methods) that it supports.

-A class serves as the blueprint — the definition of the new type — while objects are concrete instances of this type, created in memory at runtime.
+A class serves as the blueprint — the definition of the new type — while objects are concrete instances (implementations) of this type, created in memory at runtime.

 A Java class is composed of two main elements, known as its **members**: